mithril-security/blind_llama_client/docs/docs/getting-started/how-we-achieve-zero-trust.md

 # How we protect user data
 ________________________________________________________

-On this page, we will present a global overview of how we ensure that data sent to our Confidential & transparent AI environment, secure enclaves, remains confidential and how we prove that even admins cannot see users data.
+On this page, we will present a global overview of how we ensure that data sent to our Confidential & transparent AI environment, secure enclaves, remains confidential and how we prove that even admins cannot see users' data.

 > The [concepts section](../concepts/overview.md) provides a more in-depth explanation of the building blocks we use to ensure user data remains private.